-Imagine crystal clear waters, picturesque beaches, surfing, warm temperatures and snorkeling.
-That’s exactly what Honolulu and Maui have to offer.
+Imagine crystal clear waters, picturesque beaches, surfing, warm temperatures, and snorkeling.
+That’s exactly what Honolulu on the Island of Oahu and Maui have to offer.

 Which one should you choose?
 Here you will find some things to keep in mind to help you decide where to go.

 Location and accessibility

 With nearly 1 million residents, Oahu, aka the Gathering Place, it’s the cultural and economical center of Hawaii and is visited by more than 5 million tourists every year.

 Honolulu is home to the biggest airport in the archipelago and receives flights from all over the world.
 Several major airlines such as Swiss Air, United, Air New Zealand or Hawaiian Airlines, offer 10-hour direct flights from New York for around $650.

 If you want to save some money, there are options for $500 with one stop in Los Angeles, San Francisco or Phoenix.
 Hawaiian Airlines, Air Canada and some other airlines, also have direct flights from the west coast for less than $400.

 A flight from the main European cities to Honolulu takes around 24 hours and starts at $800.

 Maui is the second most visited island in Hawaii after Oahu, and it’s famous for its beautiful beaches and beachfront resorts.
 Several airlines offer flights with one stop from New York for around $550 and direct connections from Los Angeles for nearly $400.